w0006887/modules/0293/mdModule.md

 base of this pixel is at (x+y,0).
 This is because the y coordinate is the same as the x-offset from the base pixel of a diagonal line.

-We can name define an notaion,
+We can define a notation,
 $D(n)=\{(x,y)|(x \in \mathbb{N}) \wedge (y \in \mathbb{N}) \wedge (n=x+y)\}$.
-Diagonal line $D(n)$ is a set of two tuples where the individual components of each two tuple add up to the value of $n$.
+Diagonal line $D(n)$ is a set of two tuples where the individual components of each two-tuple add up to the value of $n$.

 This means the base number of the pixel at (x,y) is
 $\frac{(x+y)(x+y+1)}{2}$.
 But this is just the $g$ value of the base of